 What is a bug boy in horse racing?

 A bug boy is an apprentice jockey who has not yet ridden a specified number of winners and qualifies for a weight allowance — typically 5 pounds.
-The term ‘bug’ refers to the asterisk symbol used in racing programs to mark apprentice riders.
+The term bug refers to the asterisk symbol used in programs to mark apprentice riders.
 A 5-pound weight advantage is significant — at six furlongs, approximately one length of difference.
-When a trainer deliberately puts a bug boy on a horse in a competitive claiming race, it’s often a strategic decision to take advantage of the weight allowance.

 What is pari-mutuel wagering?

 Pari-mutuel wagering means all bets of the same type are pooled together, the track removes its percentage (the takeout, typically 15–25%), and the remaining money is divided proportionally among winning tickets.
 You are betting against other bettors, not against the house.
-This is why odds change constantly until the gate opens — they reflect where the money is going, not a fixed price.
-A horse that receives heavy late betting will shorten in odds; one that gets no action will drift out to long odds.
+Odds change constantly until the gate opens — they reflect where the money is going, not a fixed price.

 What is the difference between a filly and a mare?

 Both terms refer to female horses.
-A filly is a female horse age four and under; a mare is a female horse age five and older (or any female horse that has been bred).
-In racing, the transition from filly to mare occurs on January 1 of the year a horse turns five under Thoroughbred rules.
-This distinction matters for race eligibility — many races have filly or mare restrictions that affect which horses can enter.
+A filly is a female horse age four and under; a mare is a female horse age five and older (or any female that has been bred).
+The transition occurs on January 1 of the year a horse turns five.
+This distinction matters for race eligibility — filly-restricted races exclude mares.

 What does ITM mean in horse racing?

-ITM stands for ‘in the money’ — finishing first, second, or third, the positions that pay out in win, place, and show pools.
-ITM percentage is a statistic used to measure a trainer’s or jockey’s consistency in getting horses into contention.
-A trainer with a 20% win rate but 50% ITM rate consistently puts horses in the frame even when they don’t win outright.
+ITM stands for in the money — finishing first, second, or third, the positions that pay out in win, place, and show pools.
+ITM percentage measures how often a trainer’s or jockey’s horses finish in the top three.
+A trainer with a 20% win rate but 50% ITM rate consistently puts horses in contention even when they don’t win outright.

 What is a chalk horse in horse racing?

 Chalk is slang for the favorite — the horse with the lowest odds on the tote board.
-The term comes from the era when odds were written in chalk on a board; the most frequently updated entry (the favorite, as money kept flowing in) was the most rubbed.
-A ‘chalk player’ is a bettor who consistently backs favorites.
+The term comes from the era when odds were written in chalk on a board; the most frequently updated entry was the most rubbed.
 Favorites win roughly 33–35% of races in North American racing.

 What does odds-on mean in horse racing?

-Odds-on means a horse is priced below even money — so heavily favored that a winning bet returns less than the amount wagered.
-A horse at 1–2 odds requires a $2 bet to win $1 profit (returning $3 total).
-Odds-on horses win more often than not, but they are frequently underlays — bet down past fair value by the public — making them poor value in the long run.
+Odds-on means a horse is priced below even money — a winning bet returns less than the amount wagered.
+A horse at 1–2 odds requires a $2 bet to win $1 profit.
+Odds-on horses win more often than not, but they are frequently underlays — bet down past fair value by the public.

 What is a claiming price in horse racing?

-The claiming price is the set amount at which any licensed owner can purchase a horse entered in a claiming race — filed before the race and binding regardless of how the horse finishes.
+The claiming price is the set amount at which any licensed owner can purchase a horse entered in a claiming race.
 It also serves as a public statement of value: a horse entered for $25,000 is theoretically worth that in the current market.
 Claiming prices at major American tracks range from around $4,000 at the low end to $50,000 and above.
-Trainers set the claiming price strategically — too low and a rival owner takes the horse; too high and the horse is overmatched.

 Breaking cleanly from the gate — “gating well” — is a meaningful edge in sprint races where the first few strides determine early position.

-Horse racing betting carries financial risk.
-This glossary is for educational purposes.
+Gambling disclaimer: Horse racing wagering involves significant financial risk.
+This glossary is for educational purposes only.
+Track takeout of 15–25% means even accurate handicapping requires a real edge to produce long-term profit.
+Only wager money you can afford to lose.
 If gambling becomes a problem, contact the National Council on Problem Gambling at 1-800-GAMBLER.

 Racehorse Owner & Author | 30+ Years in Thoroughbred Racing